 A Walk-Through of the Mediation Process

-- Confidentiality in the Mediation Process
+Understanding the Mediation Process

-The mediation process begins with the two sides getting together in the conference room and the mediator making a few preliminary remarks.
+“The mediation process begins with the two sides getting together in the conference room and the mediator making a few preliminary remarks,” says experienced mediator Richard F. Griffin.
+“I customarily explain the role of the mediator and that they’re not part of the court.”

 Preparation for Successful Mediation

-Many mediators (including myself), a day or two before the mediation session, will call each lawyer separately to discuss what their client expects to achieve in the mediation.
-Sometimes we will discuss negotiations that have already occurred.
+“Many mediators, a day or two before the mediation session, will call each party’s lawyer separately to discuss what their client expects to achieve in the mediation,” says Griffin.
+“Sometimes we’ll discuss negotiations that have already occurred.”

 What Happens on the First Day of Mediation

 The lawyer for each side generally starts the mediation by making an opening statement outlining the basis of their client’s claim or defense.
+Sometimes, negotiations begin with everyone present.

-In many instances, especially personal injury and wrongful death cases, the settlement demand is for payment of a sum of money, but there are many cases where other items are included in the settlement demand, such as reinstatement in an employee’s suit against the employer.
+The first caucus is usually with the plaintiff and their lawyer.
+The first question is generally, “What is your settlement demand?”
+In many instances, especially personal injury and wrongful death cases, the settlement demand is for payment of a sum of money, says Griffin.
+However, many cases include other items in the settlement demand, such as reinstatement in an employee’s suit against the employer.

-It is not unusual for a mediator to politely criticize a party’s demand or offer: “I am concerned that the amount I must present as your first demand could discourage the other side from continuing meaningful discussions.”
+It’s not unusual for a mediator to politely criticize a party’s demand or offer.
+For example, I am concerned that the amount of your first demand could discourage the other side from continuing meaningful discussions.

-It is a fundamental principle of mediation that the mediator may not convey to the other side a settlement demand or settlement proposal unless there is express consent given to the mediator that he or she may pass this information on.
-It is not unusual for the various meetings and caucuses to take a considerable period of time and go into the late evening.
+“It’s a fundamental principle of mediation that the mediator may not convey to the other side a settlement proposal unless there is express consent that the mediator may pass on this information,” says Griffin.
+“It is not unusual for the various meetings and caucuses to take a considerable period of time and go into the late evening.”

 Confidentiality in the Mediation Process

-Putting Settlements in Writing
+Putting Mediated Agreements in Writing

 Next Rounds of Mediation

-Generally, it is my judgment that the highest rate of settlement occurs when both parties are very sincere and anxious to put the lawsuit behind them and go on to other matters.
-Many times, the problem in getting a settlement is a strong emotional element, “Under no circumstances will I permit my company to pay any money to this employee.”
+“Generally, it is my judgment that the highest rate of settlement occurs when both parties are very sincere and anxious to put the lawsuit behind them and go on to other matters,” says Griffin.
+“Many times, the problem in getting a settlement is a strong emotional element.
+Under no circumstances will I permit my company to pay any money to this employee.”

 Mediators use many approaches to convince parties to settle:

-- The expenses of litigation—such as depositions, court motions, trials, expert witnesses, and appeals—are important to consider.
+- The expenses of litigation — such as depositions, court motions, trials, expert witnesses, and appeals — are important to consider

-Lawsuits are not happy items to live with.
-The parties are involved emotionally, inconvenienced in their daily lives and businesses, worrying about depositions, chasing down records, and other procedures continue [while the outcome of the case is uncertain].
+“In my view, closure is the paramount consideration and goal of mediation,” says Griffin.
+“Lawsuits are not happy items to live with.
+The parties are emotionally involved.
+They’re inconvenienced in their daily lives and businesses, worried about depositions and chasing down records, and uncertain about the outcome of their case.
+Closure brings all this to an end.
+The dispute is over — on with your lives.”

 Find an Experienced Mediator for Your Legal Dispute